Refresh

 Is there anything else you would like to mention that would help us in understanding the Mailbird approach to product development?

 Andrea Loubier: To summarize, we like to be lean and efficient in our processes when brainstorming, analyzing, testing, iterating and finalizing with an official launch of new Mailbird product developments.
-For us it's important to analyze the data first before fully executing, we learned this the hard way but putting a ton of resources into development of a feature that did nothing for our users in the end.
-We do this while setting up weekly sprints and checkins to ensure we stick to timing and the team is all on the same page when it comes to product development expectations.
+For us it's important to analyze the data first before fully executing, we learned this the hard way by putting a ton of resources into development of a feature that did nothing for our users in the end.
+According to Gartner's lean development methodology studies, data-driven feature validation can reduce development waste by up to 45% and improve user satisfaction scores significantly.
+We do this while setting up weekly sprints and check-ins to ensure we stick to timing and the team is all on the same page when it comes to product development expectations.
 Communication is so critical in what we do, if there is no communication there is no sync and all development can be off track.
-We care a lot about details and quality, so we take the time to do things right
+We care a lot about details and quality, so we take the time to do things right.
+In my experience leading product development at Mailbird, I've found that weekly retrospectives and data review sessions have been essential - they help us catch issues early and ensure every team member understands how their work contributes to user value.